 Check The Poker Table Limits

 This has got to be the most costly mistake you can make.
 It's easy for you to do this when you play online and there are hundreds of poker tables to choose from in the lobby.
 You might click on the wrong room not knowing the limits are $50-$100 when you're looking for a $5-$10 table.
 Woosh!
 Your hard-earned bankroll is gone in a flash.

 Tradition isn't always a good thing.
 Why should there be only two colors – red and black – when there can be four?
 After playing 50 hands, trust us, you'll misread your hands.
 You might think you have a K-Q of diamonds when in fact one of them is a hearts card.
 Avoid this mistake by selecting a four-color deck.
 Some brick and mortar casinos also use four-color decks.

-Not Stopping When on Tilt
+Stop When on Poker Tilt

 Tilt happens to every gambler, not just a online poker player.
 It's when you're so upset over your losses that it adversely affects your game.
 Frequently too, you over-bet.
 When you find yourself impatiently waiting for the next hand, playing looser, or betting more than you normally do, these are sure signs that you are tilting.
 Get a grip on yourself or, if you can't, take a break from the table.

-Not Budgeting a Bankroll
+Have a Poker Bankroll